davor5c/Bookstore/Readme.md

 ## Build and initial setup

-To build this application from source, run `.\Build.ps1` and `.\Test.bat` in PowerShell console.

-The first test run will result with an **error message**, with instructions to complete the **initial setup**:
+Initial database setup:

-Create an empty test database and enter the database connection string in the machine-specific configuration file specified in the message.
+* Create an empty test database and enter the database connection string in the machine-specific configuration file `src\Bookstore.Service\rhetos-app.local.settings.json`.
+  You can find the template for that file in `tools\Configs\Templates`.

+To build the application from source, run `.\Build.ps1` and `.\Test.ps1` in PowerShell console.

 ## Run the application